 Costa’s Hummingbird Scientific Name

 Costa’s Hummingbirds, along with all other hummingbirds, swifts, and tree swifts, belong to the Apodiformes order.
 These birds tend to be small and have very small feet.
 Their feet do not have bony scutes for protection like other birds.
 Instead, they are bare skin.
-They also have shorter bones than other birds which helps them hover in place using their wings.
+They also have shorter bones than other birds, which helps them hover in place using their wings.

 They are part of the Aves class.
 This includes all birds, around 18,000 species, and 50 billion actual birds in existence worldwide.
 All birds have feathers, beaks, and lightweight bones.
 Even the species that do not fly have a lightweight skeleton.
-Costa’s Hummingbirds are part of the Chordata phylum and Animalia kingdom.
+Costa’s Hummingbirds are part of the Chordata phylum and the Animalia kingdom.

 Costa’s Hummingbird Size, Appearance & Behavior